 It’s important to note that indirect costs may easily get out of hand; and eventually, weigh down your business a lot more than direct costs.
 That is to say, indirect costs are unpredictable and may vary, depending on the case.
 That’s why it is essential to find practical ways to monitor driver behavior and the means to implement safety measures.

 The idea is, of course, to begin with cultivating an internal culture of responsibility and safety.
-Only when a healthy foundation is established, will fleet management software, the IoT and Telematics tools work magic for your business.
+Only when a healthy foundation is established, will vehicle management software, the IoT and Telematics tools work magic for your business.

-This is where driver scorecards come in handy, as a necessary feature within a holistic, well-structured fleet management system.
+This is where driver scorecards come in handy, as a necessary feature within a holistic, well-structured vehicle management system.
 At first, driver scorecards may seem somewhat of an unexplored territory, but setting them up is easier than you realize.

 It’s time to tool up your fleet business with driver scorecards

 Driver Scorecards are a performance calculation system, based on preset – or configured – driving metrics.
-These KPIs are measured through a fleet management or Telematics platform, using data provided by ELD and OBD II devices.
+These KPIs are measured through a vehicle management or Telematics platform, using data provided by ELD and OBD II devices.
 As a result, you will have all the actionable data you need (to evaluate your crew), at your fingertips.

 For instance, you can use driver scorecards to measure dangerous driving behaviors and take action to improve them.
 By reviewing the data, you will be able to quantify each employee, as a driver; which, in turn, will help you develop a safety training program that highlights the areas that need improvement.
 To be more specific, driver scorecards record and report driving behaviors like: